benjgorman/benjgorman/README.md

 ### My name is **Ben**.

 ### About Me
-* I am a Deputy Head of the Department of Computing & Informatics at Bournemouth University, where I research Accessibility and HCI :man_teacher:.
+* I am a Prinicpal Academic in Computer Science in the School of Computing & Engineering at Bournemouth University, where I research Accessibility and HCI :man_teacher:.

 ### Where do you usually find me?